lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 ## Three steps from an idea to the feature

-For the sake of the conversation, I use the following overly generic steps programmers go through when doing their job as a baseline for the conversation about speed:
+I use the following overly generic steps programmers go through when doing their job as a baseline for the conversation about speed:

-1. Try to figure out what to do
+1. Try to figure out what code to write
 2. Write the code
 3. Ship the code

 Nothing too exciting.
 But it gets the conversation going.

-### Try to figure out what to do
+### Try to figure out what code to write

 Even the sharpest programmer needs to understand what to do before writing some code.
 They may know the system very well, they may have enough context to ask